 Wrath wines can be sampled at two locations in Monterey County.
 The winery tasting room in Soledad, with its sunny terrace and great views, is open weekdays 11 a.m. to 5 p.m.
 The Carmel Plaza tasting room in Carmel-by-the-Sea is open Monday through Saturday, 11 a.m. to 6 p.m.

 Multiple wineries in one setting

-An exciting addition to the Monterey County wine scene, Urban Wine Row in Marina is a collaboration of three local boutique wineries: Comanche Cellars, Cima Collina and Sinecure Wine.
+An exciting addition to the Monterey County wine scene, Urban Wine Row in Marina is a collaboration of two local boutique wineries: Comanche Cellars and Sinecure Wine.
 The row is located in a warehouse winemaking facility off Highway 1 in Marina Business Park, a new venue that allows connoisseurs to sample limited-production handcrafted wines in a fun yet intimate environment.
 Urban Wine Row is open Saturdays from noon to 5 p.m.

 In Carmel-by-the-Sea, you can sample the product of 10 nearby vintners when you take the Wine Walk.
 The walk is a leisurely self-guided stroll to tasting rooms that are all located within one square mile of one another on both sides of Ocean Avenue.
 Grab a passport from the Carmel Visitor Center, located in the Carmel Plaza on the Ocean Avenue level, any day (minus major holidays) from 10 a.m. to 5 p.m.

 If you’re looking for the ultimate in variety, though, hop on Highway 1 from Marina, take a brief drive down to Monterey, and head for A Taste of Monterey on Cannery Row.
 This wine market and bistro showcases more than 95 Monterey County wineries in addition to stunning bay views and plenty of culinary delights to sate you when you get hungry.